Call Today! 815-324-2550

 • Supplemental Procedures

-CBCT imaging is an invaluable tool that Dr. Conness uses for safe and accurate treatment planning.
-It allows him to view the surgical site from a number of different angles.
-This information is vital in order to plan your implant surgery, allowing us to know exactly where all the hard and soft tissue such as bones and nerve endings are located.
+CBCT stands for cone beam computed tomography, a cone-shaped array of x-rays that generate detailed 3D images of your teeth and jawbone.
+Dr. Conness uses CBCT imaging for safe and accurate treatment planning.
+These detailed scans allow him to view the surgical site from different angles.
+This information is vital in planning your implant surgery, as it helps us pinpoint the hard and soft tissues of your mouth.

-Dr. Conness also uses our intraoral camera to generate accurate images of your smile.
-This small device resembles a pen and it has a disposable sheath for your protection.
+Dr. Conness may also use an intraoral camera to generate detailed images of your smile.
+This small device resembles a pen and features a disposable sheath to eliminate unhealthy bacteria.
+Our intraoral camera provides clear pictures of your teeth and gums that Dr. Conness and our dental technician can view on a computer screen in real-time.

 Frequently Asked Questions